okube-ai/laktory/docs/concepts/sparkchain.md

 ???
 "API Documentation"
     [`laktory.models.SparkChain`][laktory.models.SparkChain]<br>

-Spark chain is the core dataframe transformation model.
+Spark chain is the core dataframe transformers model.
 It is essentially the serialization of chained spark operations with support for [data sources](sourcessinks.md) in addition to dataframes.